 Tobacco Packaging and Labeling: Tobacco product packages must display combined text and picture health warnings on at least 70 percent of each principal display area.
 Warnings are required to rotate.
 Misleading packaging and labeling, including terms such as “light” and “low tar” and other signs, is prohibited.

 Roadmap to Tobacco Control Legislation: Senegal’s tobacco control law, Law No. 2014-14 Concerning the Manufacture, Packaging, Labeling, Sale and Use of Tobacco was enacted March 14, 2014.
 The law regulates, among other things, restrictions on public smoking; tobacco advertising, promotion and sponsorship; and tobacco packaging and labeling.
 The law also prohibits any interference by the tobacco industry in national health policy.
 Subsequently, Decree No. 2016-1008 concerning the manufacture, packaging, labeling, sale and use of tobacco went into effect in July 2016.
 Decree No. 2016-1008 elaborates upon the regulations in Law No. 2014-14 and sets forth grounds for subsequent subsidiary legislation regarding packaging and labeling requirements.
 Two administrative orders have been issued with further implementing details - (1) Administrative Order No. 18415 on health warnings required on tobacco product packaging, and (2) Administrative Order No. 18416 on no-smoking signs.
 The Minister of Health and Social Affairs issued Circular No. 02988 in March 2017 to delay the implementation of health warnings by six months.
-The new date for implementation is August 26, 2017.
+The health warnings came into effect on August 26, 2017.